i-r-o-n/dotfiles/readme.md

 ## introduction

-Hello, again, and welcome; this is where i keep my dot files!
+hello, again, and welcome;
+this is where i keep my configuration files!

 ---

 ## configuration details

 Hyprland on Gentoo with OpenRC

 ### important scripts